JasperFx/marten/documentation/documentation/precompiling.md

 <[sample:import-document-storage-from-an-assembly]>

 Behind the scenes, the helper method shown above for importing storage types is just finding and adding storage types to the `StoreOptions.PreBuiltStorage` list.
 You can also add storage types directly to the `StoreOptions` object.
 This may end up being a standard extension mechanism for Marten.

+## Forcing Marten to Generate Code Upfront

+You can also force Marten to generate the dynamic code for each registered document type upfront with this call:

+<[sample:pregenerate_storage_code]>